As of November, 2019

 - Payment can be made by BACS transfer or by cheque or, if agreed in advance of the session, in cash.

-- On the 15th of each month, automated payment reminders are sent by email to clients.
+- On the day after the pay-by date each month, automated payment reminders are sent by email to clients.

-- If an account remains unpaid for 7 days after the 15th, a fine of £20 is added to your account.
+- If an account remains unpaid for 7 days after this automated reminder, a fine of £20 is added to your account.
 We reserve the right to suspend further work until payment is received.

-- Recourse to the small claims court is made for accounts not paid 6 months after their due date.
+- Recourse to the small claims court might be made for accounts not paid 3 months after their due date.

 The Owl Centre accepts payment from health insurance providers which agree to pay the full amount and in a timely manner.
 Please check with your health insurance provider to find out if you are covered and if it meets our terms.

-- A fee of 40p / mile (for the round trip) is added to outreach appointments.
+- A fee of 45p / mile (for the round trip) is added to outreach appointments.